 On April 15, 1986, Jeanne Clery, a young woman attending Lehigh University, was brutally attacked, and killed in her dorm room.
 Through lobbying by her parents, Congress passed the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-The Clery Act, as it has become known, requires that all universities make people aware if certain crimes occur on campus through an annually released crime report.
+The Clery Act, as it has become known, requires that all universities make people aware of certain crimes occurred on campus through an annually released crime report.